Multidisciplinary REU Program in Computational Mathematics and Nonlinear Dynamics of Biological, Bio-inspired and Engineering Systems

 on problems arising on the interface between mathematical and physical sciences/engineering.

-Dr. Emelianenko has experience supervising undergraduate research and has been playing an active role in
+Dr. Emelianenko has extensive experience supervising undergraduate research and has been playing an active role in

 various Women in Science and Engineering organizations.